product-os/flowzone/README.md

       # Required: false
       toggle_auto_merge: true

+      # Let Flowzone open pull requests that migrate this repository's own caller workflow.
+      # Defaults to on inside the balena enterprise, where the caller fleet is migrated in bulk,
+      # and off everywhere else.
+Set it explicitly to opt in or out.
+      # Type: boolean
+      # Required: false
+      migrate_config: ${{ github.event.enterprise.slug == 'balena' }}

       # Create git tags and a PR comment with detailed change log.
       # Type: boolean
       # Required: false